My Personal Experience Raising Multilingual Children

-Personally, I do not agree on labelling children.
-I do believe that every person is different, but for the sake of research there are different labels applied to multilingual children.
-For example, researchers concerned about the age of acquisition of bilingualism, classify bilingual individuals as early or late bilinguals.
+Personally, I do not agree with labelling children.
+I do believe that every person is different, but for the sake of research, there are different labels applied to multilingual children.
+For example, researchers concerned about the age of acquisition of bilingualism, like to talk about:

 - Simultaneous bilinguals, those who acquired two languages simultaneously as a first language or,